-Having addressed the events of January 18, Bill Donohue now wants to assess some of the most prominent critics of the Covington Catholic students.
+Having addressed the events of January 18 (click here), I now want to assess some of the most prominent critics of the Covington Catholic students.
 That the students were not the guilty party in the dustup is obvious to every fair-minded person who has seen, or learned about, the second video.

-Donohue did not issue a statement on this incident immediately, and for good reason: the Catholic League defends wrongdoing committed against individual Catholics and the institutional Church; it does not defend wrongdoing done by either.
+I did not issue a statement on this incident before today, and for good reason: the Catholic League defends wrongdoing committed against individual Catholics and the institutional Church; it does not defend wrongdoing done by either.